Gene Vincent: Europe

 A dispute with the US tax authorities and the American Musicians' Union over payments to his band and his having sold the band's equipment to pay a tax bill led Vincent to leave the United States for Europe.

 On December 15, 1959, Vincent appeared on Jack Good's TV show, Boy Meets Girl, his first appearance in England.
 He wore black leather, gloves, and a medallion, and stood in a hunched posture.
 Good is credited with the transformation of Vincent's image.
 After the TV appearance he toured France, the Netherlands, Germany and the UK performing in his US stage clothes.

 On April 16, 1960, while on tour in the UK, Vincent, Eddie Cochran and the songwriter Sharon Sheeley were involved in a high-speed traffic accident in a private-hire taxi in Chippenham, Wiltshire.
 Vincent broke his ribs and collarbone and further damaged his weakened leg.
 Sheeley suffered a broken pelvis.
 Cochran, who had been thrown from the vehicle, suffered serious brain injuries and died the next day.
 Vincent returned to the United States after the accident.

+While they were preparing to board their taxi, Vincent and Cochran had rebuffed Tony Sheridan's request to ride along with them to the next venue.
+After escaping that fateful road accident, Sheridan soon relocated to Hamburg, where he helped influence the musical training of many British groups who would later become part of the British Invasion, including one of his backing bands, the Beatles.

 Promoter Don Arden had Vincent return to the UK in 1961 to do an extensive tour in theatres and ballrooms, including the Agincourt Ballroom, Camberley with Chris Wayne and the Echoes.
 In 1962 Vincent was on the same bill as the Beatles in Hamburg; Paul McCartney recalled an incident with a pistol at Vincent's girlfriend's hotel.
 In 1963 Vincent appeared in court for pointing a gun at his then wife Margaret Russell and threatening to kill her, though his wife said in court that she had forgiven him.
 After the overwhelming success of the UK tour, Vincent moved to Britain in 1963.
 On a UK tour Vincent had pulled a gun on Jet Harris, Harris hid behind John Leyton, the situation was defused and the three would later become friends.
 His accompanying band, Sounds Incorporated, a six-piece outfit with three saxophones, guitar, bass and drums, went on to play with the Beatles at their Shea Stadium concert.
 Vincent toured the UK again in 1963 with the Outlaws, featuring future Deep Purple guitar player Ritchie Blackmore, as a backing band.
 Vincent's alcohol problems marred the tour, resulting in problems both on stage and with the band and management.